stiproot/py-azdo-http-client/README.md

 # py-azdo-http-client
-A simple http client for the AzureDevOps API.
+A simple HTTP client for interacting with the AzureDevOps API.